oliverdaff/hash-tables-without-assumptions/README.md

 cargo run --bin post2-beating-the-bound
 ```

-By default, this inserts 100 keys into a hash table with 4 subarrays and 32 slots each — using greedy fallback.
+By default, this inserts 100 keys into a hash table with 4 subarrays and 32 slots each — using unbalanced and un-rotated hash probing.
 You'll see a visualisation of how keys cluster or spread depending on the configuration.

 You can customise the behaviour using CLI flags: